srideviVella/PacketFilterFirewall/Setup.md

 For adapter 2, let's say it connects to the server, choose the "Attached to" as "Internal Network" and the name is same as that of server's adatper.
 Image GatewayNw-Server

 For adapter 3, it connects to the internet.
-Choose the "Attached to" as "Internal Network" and the name is same as that of server's adatper.
+Choose the "Attached to" as "NAT Network".
+By default there is a NAT Network defined in the virtual box.
+To view it, close the current window.
+Go to File->Preferences.
+In the opened window, click on the Network section.
+In it there is default network as shown below.
+If you could not see it, create one.
+If you open the settings of it, you can see the CIDR IP address range given in it.

+NAT Details image
 Image GatewayNw-Internet